rmuraglia/menura-kb/docs/case-design.md

 - vertical mating notch (D): 1.2 (0.4 gap + 0.8 step)

 To minimize repeated manual work in fusion (offsetting curves in sketches), I added outlines for these additional wall thicknesses to my ergogen config (see `(board|shadow)_(inner|outer)_wall`).
 These outlines are all generated with no fillet, to help fusion import gapless DXFs that require minimal fixing.
+Note that this lack of filleting in the ergogen stage will come back to bite us in the [cosmetics](#cosmetics) section, so be sure to check that out.

 # Fusion